Mastering Corn Cultivation: Proven Techniques for High Yields and Sustainable Farming

 5. Fertilization and Nutrient Management

-• Phosphorus (P) – for roots and grains
+• Phosphorus (P): Strengthens roots and boosts flowering

 6. Pest Control in Maize Fields